Law, Criminal Justice and Public Safety

-NCSL's Standing Committee on Law and Criminal Justice addresses underlying principles for a balanced state-federal system and takes policy positions to preserve state sovereignty and set a high standard for preemption of state laws.
-The Committee's broad jurisdiction includes federalism and preemption issues, constitution and constitutional law, civil rights and liability issues and criminal justice.
-Policies of the Law and Criminal Justice Committee include the Federalism policy that states the overall philosophy of NCSL with regard to American federalism, and includes sections on preemption, grant conditions and mandates, sovereign immunity and criminal jurisdiction within the purview of the states.
+NCSL's Standing Committee on Law, Criminal Justice and Public Safety addresses underlying principles for a balanced state-federal system and takes policy positions to preserve state sovereignty and set a high standard for preemption of state laws.
+The committee's broad jurisdiction includes federalism and preemption issues, constitution and constitutional law, civil rights and liability issues and criminal justice.
+Policies of the Law, Criminal Justice and Public Safety Committee include the federalism policy that states the overall philosophy of NCSL with regard to American federalism, and includes sections on preemption, grant conditions and mandates, sovereign immunity and criminal jurisdiction within the purview of the states.
 Other policies include Civil Justice, Criminal Justice, Election Reform, Federalism, Homeland Security, and Immigration.